-In the College of Business and Economics, (NC(V)) candidates are considered only for extended diploma, extended degrees, certain BCom degrees and certain Bachelor degrees.
+In the College of Business and Economics, (NC(V)) candidates are considered only for extended diplomas, diplomas, extended degrees, certain BCom, BA degrees and certain Bachelor degrees.

-- The following are specific minimum admission requirements for candidates who completed the National Certificate (Vocational): - \circ $\,$ Please note that Life Orientation (LO) is not used when calculating the APS. - For the purpose of selection the APS requirement for Technical Maths will be the same as for Maths.
+• The following are specific minimum admission requirements for candidates who completed the National Certificate (Vocational):

+- Please note that Life Orientation (LO) is not used when calculating the APS. - For the purpose of selection, the APS requirement for Technical Maths will be the same as for Maths.

-Fu Programme English Mathematics cal Literacy Mathematical Literacy Vocational Component Extended Diplomas Dip lomas (4 years) Logistics 5 (60%) 5 (60%) 6 (70%) 60% In 3 compulsory vocational subjects People Management 5 (60%) 5 (60%) 6 (70%) 60% In 3 compulsory vocational subjects Small Business Management 5 (60%) 5 (60%) 6 (70%) 60% In 3 compulsory vocational subjects Transportation Management 5 (60%) 5 (60%) 6 (70%) 60% In 3 compulsory vocational subjects
+Fu Fundamental Component Mathematics OR Programme Vocational rogramme English Mathematics Mathematical Literacy Component Exte ended Diplomas 5 Dipl omas (4 years) Logistics 5 (60%) 5 (60%) 6 (70%) 60% In 3 compulsory vocational subjects People Management 5 (60%) 5 (60%) 6 (70%) 60% In 3 compulsory vocational subjects Small Business Management 5 (60%) 5 (60%) 6 (70%) 60% In 3 compulsory vocational subjects Transportation Management 5 (60%) 5 (60%) 6 (70%) 60% In 3 compulsory vocational subjects

-CBE.6 CREDITS, DURATION, SELECTION CRITERIA AND MINIMUM ADMISSION REQUIREMENTS OF DIPLOMAS university has a specific number of places available as approved by the DHET for new undergraduate first year students.
+CBE.6 CREDITS, DURATION, SELECTION CRITERIA AND MINIMUM ADMISSION REQUIREMENTS OF DIPLOMAS